How to replace a snowblower 4-way chute control assembly

 This snowblower repair guide gives instructions for replacing a 4-way chute control assembly, which includes the joystick, chute rod and chute control gearbox.
 The joystick turns the chute rod, which connects to the snowblower chute control gearbox.
 The chute control gearbox pivots the chute when you move the joystick.
-If the chute won't turn, replace the snowblower chute control assembly with a manufacturer-approved replacement part.
+If the chute won't turn, replace the chute control assembly with a manufacturer-approved snowblower part.

 Use these steps to replace the 4-way chute control assembly on common Craftsman and MTD snowblowers.